home-assistant/home-assistant.io/source/_integrations/nest.markdown

 1. Click *Create* to create the credential.
     ![Screenshot of creating OAuth credentials](/images/integrations/nest/oauth_redirect_uri.png)

 1. You should now be presented with an *OAuth client created* message.
-Take note of *Your Client ID* and *Your Client Secret* as these are needed in later steps.

     ![Screenshot of OAuth Client ID and Client Secret](/images/integrations/nest/oauth_created.png)

+1. You now have *OAuth Client ID* and *OAuth Client Secret* needed by Home Assistant.
+See [Application Credentials](/integrations/application_credentials) for more general detail about how Home Assistant manages credentials.

 {% enddetails %}

-{% details "Create a Device Access project_id [Device Access Console]" %}
+{% details "Create a Device Access Project [Device Access Console]" %}

 Now that you have authentication configured, you will create a Nest Device Access Project which *requires a US$5 fee*.
-Once completed, you will have a device access `project_id` needed for later steps.
+Once completed, you will have a *Device Access Project ID*.

 1. Go to the [Device Access Registration](https://developers.google.com/nest/device-access/registration) page.
 Click on the button **[Go to the Device Access Console](https://console.nest.google.com/device-access/)**.
     ![Screenshot of Device Access Registration](/images/integrations/nest/device_access.png)